osomike/databricks-mlops-init/README.md

        - **Workflows**: To update GitHub Action workflow files from the newly created repositories.

      - Organization permissions needed:
-       - **Members**: To be able to read the groups defined inside the organizations.
+       - **Members**: `Read-Only` to be able to read the groups defined inside the organizations.
 To then be able to grant access to the newly created use-case repository to these groups.

 ## How to Use